-Directors with experience overseeing development, implementation and assessment of sustainability strategies, and risks and opportunities related to sustainability and provision environmental services, support the Company's ability to deliver on its sustainability growth strategy, goals and commitments.
-These individuals understand the importance of linking sustainability and renewable energy to the creation of long-term stockholder value, while also operating in an environmentally sound and responsible manner.
-These individuals also understand the regulatory environment in which the Company operates and the connection sustainability and corporate responsibility the Company's long-standing commitment to environmental stewardship.
+Directors with experience overseeing development, implementation and assessment of sustainability strategies, and risks and opportunities related to sustainability and provision of environmental services, support the Company's ability to deliver on its sustainability growth strategy, goals and commitments. individuals These understand the importance of linking sustainability and renewable energy to the creation of long-term stockholder value, while also operating in an environmentally sound and responsible manner.
+These individuals understand the regulatory environment in which the Company operates and the connection of sustainability and corporate responsibility to the Company's longstanding commitment to environmental stewardship.